Cephalosynthesis/squid-6/SQUID-6_PCBs.md

 # Upper PCB

+{% include side_by_side_figure.html
+   left_src="upper_pcb_bottom.jpg"
+   left_alt="Bottom face of the upper PCB." right_src="upper_pcb_top.jpg" right_alt="Top face of the lower PCB" caption="Left - Bottom face of the upper PCB complete with pick and placed components from JLC-PCB.
+Right - Top face of the upper PCB."
+%}

 The upper PCB is where most of the action is.
 It is home to the power, oscillators, filter, and delay circuits.

 ## Power